galargh/solidity-testing-testing/README.md

 - [Uniswap/UniswapX](repositories/Uniswap/UniswapX)
 - [Vectorized/solady](repositories/Vectorized/solady)

-## Usage

-The following commands are available:

-- `clone`: Clones the repository.
-- `init`: Initializes the repository.
-- `update`: Updates the hardhat dependency and config.
-- `build:hardhat`: Builds the repository with Hardhat.
-- `build:forge`: Builds the repository with Forge.
-- `test:hardhat`: Tests the repository with Hardhat.
-- `test:forge`: Tests the repository with Forge.

-If you want to rerun any of the commands, you can use the `--force` flag.

 ## Analysis

 | Repository | Forge Build | Forge Test | Hardhat Build | Hardhat Test |